Willy Chavarria: Willy Chavarria (eponymous label)

+During 2024, Chavarria began extending the label into additional product categories.
+He introduced a small range of black bags and developed a footwear collaboration with the American shoemaker Allen Edmonds, using prototypes from the project in his New York runway presentation.
+The expansion was financed without a conventional advertising budget, with sponsors contributing to the cost of the show and an accompanying short film directed by Chavarria.

 Willy Chavarria's Spring/Summer 2024 show was highly acclaimed with Harper's Bazaar commenting that "[the collection] had charisma, charm, and also something hugely important (though not often touted by the industry), which can often be distinctive of New York fashion: heart."
-The brand debuted the Willy Chavarria x adidas collaboration at their Spring Summer 2025 show.
-The collection featured high-fashion jerseys, ruffly performance tops, tracksuits, tiny running shorts, knee-high socks, and Willy Chavarria's take on the classic adidas Jabbar sneakers.
+The brand debuted the Willy Chavarria x Adidas collaboration at their Spring Summer 2025 show.
+The collection featured high-fashion jerseys, ruffly performance tops, tracksuits, tiny running shorts, knee-high socks, and Willy Chavarria's take on the classic Adidas Jabbar sneakers.

 In January 2025, Chavarria made his debut at Paris Fashion Week with his Fall/Winter 2025 collection, titled "Tarantula", marking the tenth anniversary of his label.
-The show took place at the American Cathedral in Paris and featured his signature voluminous tailoring in luxurious fabrics such as velvet and silk, with chiaroscuro-inspired lighting.
+The show took place at the American Cathedral in Paris and featured his voluminous tailoring in fabrics such as velvet and silk.
 The collection included collaborative looks with Adidas and appearances by models including Indya Moore and Paloma Elsesser.
-During the finale, a recorded sermon by Episcopal Bishop Mariann Edgar Budde was played, calling for compassion and inclusivity, and reinforcing the show's message of social justice and spirituality.
-The production underscored Chavarria's reputation for emotional, inclusive runway presentations.

-Controversy

-Despite a stated mission of honoring his Latino heritage, Chavarria has occasionally provoked anger by plagiarizing designs.
-A 2023 T-shirt made in collaboration with Pac Sun used a cover image from Teen Angel magazine without reference or compensation.
-In 2025 his proposed “huarache” sandal with Adidas garnered more attention, with Mexican President Claudia Sheinbaum weighing in amid significant social media coverage.
-Despite issuing an apology, the Mexican government was weighing its legal options.
+During the finale, a recorded sermon by Episcopal Bishop Mariann Edgar Budde calling for compassion for LGBTQ people and immigrants was played.
+In August of 2025, Chavarria planned to release a huarache-style sandal as part of his collaboration with Adidas.
+The design drew criticism, including from Mexican President Claudia Sheinbaum who said that "big companies often take products, ideas and designs from Indigenous communities" and that the government was considering legal action.
+In statements to BBC News, Chavarria said "I am deeply sorry that the shoe was appropriated in this design and not developed in direct and meaningful partnership with the Oaxacan community", and Adidas said it contacted Oaxacan officials about "restitution to the people who were plagiarised".